Alfred Noyes: Early career

-In 1898, he left Aberystwyth for Exeter College, Oxford, where he distinguished himself at rowing, but failed to get his degree because he was meeting his publisher to arrange publication of his first volume of poems, The Loom of Years (1902) on a crucial day of his finals in 1903.
+In 1898, he left Aberystwyth for Exeter College, Oxford, where he distinguished himself at rowing, but failed to get his degree because he was meeting his publisher to arrange publication of his first volume of poems, The Loom of Years (1902), on a crucial day of his finals in 1903.
+On publication, The Loom of Years was lauded by W. B. Yeats and George Meredith.
+Noyes' poetry also proved popular with the book-buying public, and for the first two decades of his career his books sold well.

 The Barrel-Organ and The Highwayman

 Noyes published five more volumes of poetry from 1903 to 1913, among them The Flower of Old Japan (1903) and Poems (1904).
 Poems included "The Barrel-Organ".
 "The Highwayman" was first published in the August 1906 issue of Blackwood's Magazine, and included the following year in Forty Singing Seamen and Other Poems.
 In a nationwide poll conducted by the BBC in 1995 to find Britain's favourite poem, "The Highwayman" was voted the nation's 15th favourite poem.
+This poem was also the inspiration for name of the American folk music revival group, The Highwaymen.

 Drake

 Another major work in this phase of his career was Drake, a 200-page epic in blank verse about the Elizabethan naval commander Sir Francis Drake, which was published in two volumes (1906 and 1908).
 The poem shows the clear influence of Romantic poets such as Tennyson and Wordsworth, both in style and subject.
+Both volumes of Drake were the subjects of articles in The Times Literary Supplement.